 Rick Santorum, the former Pennsylvania senator who mounted an unexpectedly strong bid for the Republican nomination in 2012, is making another bid for the White House.
 Santorum is formally launching his campaign May 27 in Pennsylvania, spokesman Matt Beynon confirmed to CNN.

-Former Arkansas Gov. Mike Huckabee is going to offer supporters some clarity on his potential presidential bid on Friday night, his spokesman said.
-Huckabee has been actively preparing for a presidential bid, traveling to early primary states and fleshing out his political team.
+Former Arkansas Gov. Mike Huckabee has been actively preparing for a presidential bid, traveling to early primary states and fleshing out his political team.

-Former Rhode Island Gov. Lincoln Chafee said Thursday on CNN that he's running for the Democratic nomination for president, just a week after announcing he formed an exploratory committee, his most definitive statement he's made toward formalizing a 2016 campaign.
+Former Rhode Island Gov. Lincoln Chafee said on April 16 he's running for the Democratic nomination for president, just a week after announcing he formed an exploratory committee.

-Hillary Clinton (Democrat) -- The former secretary of state launched her presidential candidacy on Sunday.
+Hillary Clinton (Democrat) -- The former secretary of state launched her presidential candidacy April 12.